Last updated 20th May, 2025

 This can cost anywhere from £200 for a single check and £600 for multiple visits.
 During the inspection, they will assess the wall and calculate the correct rating for the load-bearing joist that will support the upper floor (the RSJ or lintel beam).

-Vents may also be blocked off with plastic coverings to prevent dust blowing into other spaces, or you may be advised to switch your system off entirely.
+Vents may also be blocked off with plastic coverings to prevent dust from blowing into other spaces, or you may be advised to switch your system off entirely.

 Once wall demolition has been approved by building control, a supporting RSJ beam must be fitted to support the roof structure.
 If you live in a terrace or semi-detached home, where new beams will need to be installed in a party wall adjacent to your neighbour, you may need to speak to a surveyor who will advise you on the legal process for this.